-The General Data Protection Regulation (GDPR) (2016) serves to protect the fundamental rights of natural persons with regard to the processing and disclosure of personal data.
-However, to ensure that these rights do not conflict with the regulations of national archiving law (e.g. with regard to the right to deletion), Section 89 makes an exception in favour of archiving in the public interest.
+The General Data Protection Regulation (GDPR) of 27 April 2016 serves to protect the fundamental rights of natural persons with regard to the processing and disclosure of personal data.
+However, to ensure that these rights do not collide with the regulations of national archiving law (e.g. with regard to the right to deletion), Section 89 makes an exception in favour of archiving in the public interest.

-The Thuringian Transparency Act (2019) regulates the right to information of the public administration for everyone and takes the authorities in the duty to make information relevant to the public transparent.
-For the Technische Universität Ilmenau, the law applies only to a limited extent (Section 2 (4) ThürTG).
-It is only applicable to the records in the university's interim archive.
-However, Thuringian Archive Act takes the idea of the Transparency Act into account by exempting archive records that were already made accessible before they were handed over to the archive from the protection period regulation (ThürArchivG § 17 para.
+The Thuringian Transparency Act of 10 October 2019 regulates the right to information of the public administration for everyone.
+For Technische Universität Ilmenau, the law applies only to a limited extent (§ 2 para.
+4 ThürTG).
+However, Thuringian archive law takes the idea of the Transparency Act into account by exempting archive records that were already made accessible before they were handed over to the archive from the protection period regulation (ThürArchivG § 17 para.
 2).

-The Copyright Act (1965) protects the creator's right to his intellectual works.
-In archives, numerous sources with the character of a work are kept, be it photographs or texts, which reach a certain level of creation compared to administrative documents.
-In order to make these sources accessible, the regulations of copyright law must be taken into account.
-However, the regulations on limitations restrict these rights in the context of personal use (Section 53 UrhG) and scientific research (Section 60c UrhG).
+The Copyright Act of 9 September 1965 protects the creator's right to his intellectual works.
+In order to make archival materials protected by copyright accessible, the regulations of copyright law must be taken into account.
+The limitation regulations limit these rights in the context of personal use (Section 53 UrhG) and scientific research (Section 60c UrhG).